GuangtengMeng/otree-prodserver-setup/README.md

-# Not maintained, instructions are severely outdated.
+# Updated 2022/01/06

 ## The oTree Server Setup Documentation

-This repository contains all the documentation of the [oTree Server Setup](http://otree-server-setup.readthedocs.io).
+This repository contains all the documentation of the [oTree Server Setup](http://otree-prodserver-setup.readthedocs.io).

 To edit: